oasis-tcs/openc2-usecases/Cybercom-Plugfest/hackathon-activities.md

 (blinky lights, buzzer, breadboard kits, soldering iron, etc).
 He's happy to let people help out making them do demo-ey things using OpenC2 (probably more work with the hardware than the OC2 part).

+See https://github.com/elixir-circuits/circuits_quickstart for a good place to start.
+It can be hooked to the elixir HaHa in 3.4

 ## 5. Software
 make subsections for python/java/beam and link to various projects